 Calls to the BBFE Phoneline are answered via a paging service.
 You will be called back by one of a team of clinical consultants and medical officers on duty between 7 am and 11 pm who can provide expert advice for the person at risk and/or their supervisor or treating medical officer.

 We aim to return each call within 20 minutes.
 The nurse or doctor returning your call will assess the situation and provide appropriate information.

 The team is able to provide:

 - Prophylaxis information

-Calls between 11 pm to 7 am will be referred to the online self-assessment tool, the Blood and Body Fluid Exposure Self-Assessment, see below link
+Calls between 11 pm and 7 am will be referred to the online self-assessment tool, the Blood and Body Fluid Exposure Self-Assessment, see link below

-The Exposure Phoneline does not replace local workplace management protocols of occupational exposures.
-Its aim is to supplement and provide support information as an adjunct to existing local systems dealing with needlestick injuries and exposure to blood and/or body fluids.
+The BBFE Phoneline does not replace local workplace management protocols of occupational exposures.
+Its aim is to supplement and provide support information as an adjunct to existing local systems dealing with occupational exposures.

-Course topics covering the management of exposures and infection prevention & control are regularly run by the Albion Education and Development.
-Course calendar information is available on the Albion website, via email EDUCATION or phone 02 9332 9720.
+Course topics covering the management of exposures and infection prevention and control are regularly run by Albion Education and Development.
+Course calendar information is available on the Albion website, via email or phone 02 9332 9720 +61

 LINKS: References and Resources (PDF)